scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/README.md

 ##  Objectives

 - Build real-world AWS projects from scratch
+- Strengthen my understanding of core AWS concepts
 - Develop practical cloud architecture skills
-- Demonstrate understanding of security, networking, and cost optimisation
 - Create a professional portfolio for junior cloud roles

+---

+##  Why I Built This Portfolio

+As I prepared for the AWS Certified Cloud Practitioner (CLF-C02) exam, I realised that relying only on revision and mock exams was not enough to fully understand how AWS services work in practice.

+To address this, I began building hands-on projects to apply what I was learning in real environments.
+This approach has helped reinforce my understanding and given me a clearer view of how AWS services interact in real-world scenarios.

+---

+##  Learning Approach

+I am new to AWS and started this journey with no prior cloud experience.

+Throughout this process, I have:
+- Followed official AWS documentation
+- Applied guidance and best practices from experienced professionals
+- Used external learning resources to support my understanding

+All projects in this portfolio are built and documented by me as part of my learning process, with a focus on understanding rather than simply following instructions.

 ---